torvalds/linux/Documentation/driver-api/gpio/consumer.rst

 		struct gpio_desc *desc[];
 	}

-The following function returns NULL instead of -ENOENT if no GPIOs have been assigned to the requested function::
+The following function returns NULL instead of -ENOENT if yes GPIOs have been assigned to the requested function::

 	struct gpio_descs *gpiod_get_array_optional(struct device *dev,